 Planning to visit Sikkim for the first time?

-Here’s a 7 to 10 Days Sikkim itinerary covering Gangtok, North, East and South Sikkim
+Here’s a detailed post about my experience and a 7 to 10 Days Sikkim itinerary covering Gangtok, North, East, and South Sikkim

 From the time I read James Hilton describe Shangri-La as a mystical, harmonious valley landlocked by Mountains; I wondered if there exists a real life match to this fictional place.
 The pursuit of Shangri La took me to the depths of the Himalayas, drawing me into fascinating corners and cul-de-sacs I never dreamed of visiting.
 And finally I found it in Sikkim.

 Cavernous valleys, snowcapped mountains, roaring rivers, fluttering prayer flags and green homes dotting the zigzag mountain slopes – no wonder Sikkim is known as the Himalayan Shangri La.
 A jewel-like mountain state of North East, flourished under the benign shadow of colossal Mt.
 Kanchanjundga.
 The locals revere the third highest mountain in the world as their guardian deity.

 Sikkim metamorphosed from an independent Himalayan Kingdom to the twenty-second state of India in 1975.
 However, one thing remained untouched – Sikkim’s reverence for the nature.

 Nature is above everything in Sikkim, where ‘eco-friendly’ and ‘all-organic’ are not loosely thrown around terms but practiced by one and all in daily life.
 During my sojourn, I didn’t see any wafer packets or cola bottles spoiling the gorgeous landscape.
 Sikkim didn’t become an all-organic state by fluke; the local government and people put in a mammoth effort.

 To propagate the idea of ‘all-organic state’ Sikkim Government runs lot of eco-conservation programs and hosts lot of exotic festivals,